cantecim/dotfiles/README.md

 - The installation and runcom setup is
   [tested weekly on real Ubuntu and macOS machines](https://github.com/cantecim/dotfiles/actions) (Monterey/12 and Ventura/13) using [a GitHub Action](./.github/workflows/dotfiles-installation.yml)
+- Installs spoofdpi with homebrew, you can use with `unblock` alias (A local proxy server to bypass DPI procedures of your ISP)
 - Supports both Apple Silicon (M1) and Intel chips

 ## Packages Overview